jamietre/iter8/README.md

 # iter8

-A small (3k gzipped) data transformation library that provides the familiar `Array` API plus extensions for use on JavaScript iterables.
+A small (3k gzipped) data transformation library that provides the familiar `Array` API plus many set and sequence operations for use on JavaScript iterables.

 * [Installation](#installation)
 * [Basic Usage](#usage)